AdaCore/gnatstudio/docs/users_guide/main_window.rst

   times in the :guilabel:`Project` view if the project it belongs to is imported by several other projects.

   You can drag a file into GPS.
-This opens a new editor if the file is not already being edited, or moves to the existing editor otherwise.
+This opens a new editor if the file isn't already being edited or moves to the existing editor otherwise.
 If you press :kbd:`shift` while dragging the file and it's already being edited, GPS creates a new view of the existing editor.

 *entities*

-  If you open the node for a source file, the file is parsed by a fast parsers integrated in GPS so all entities declared in the file can be shown.
+  If you open the node for a source file, the file is parsed by a fast parsers integrated in GPS so it can show all entities declared in the file.
 These entities are grouped into various categories that depend on the language.
 Typical categories include subprograms, packages, types, variables, and tasks.

-  Double-clicking on a file or clicking on any entity opens a source editor or display showing, respectively, the first line in the file or the line on which the entity is defined.
+  Double-clicking on a file or clicking on any entity opens an editor or display showing, respectively, the first line in the file or the line on which the entity is defined.

 .. index:: search; project view
 .. index:: menu; navigate --> find or replace

 If you open the search dialog via the :menuselection:`Navigate --> Find or Replace...` menu, you can search for anything in the :guilabel:`Project` view, either a file or an entity.
-Note that searching for an entity can be slow if you have lots of files and/or large files.
+Searching for an entity can be slow if you have many files and/or large files.

 .. index:: locate in project view

-GPS also provides a contextual menu, called :guilabel:`Locate in Project View`, in source editors.
+GPS also provides a contextual menu, called :menuselection:`Locate in Project View`, in source editors.
 This automatically searches for the first entry in this file in the :guilabel:`Project` view.
-This contextual menu is also available in other modules, for example when selecting a file in the :guilabel:`Dependency Browser`.
+This contextual menu is also available in other modules, for example when selecting a file in the :guilabel:`Dependency` browser.

 .. index:: project; reload

 The local toolbar of the :guilabel:`Project` view contains a button to reload the project.
-You can use this when you've created or removed source files from other applications and want to let GPS know there might have been changes on the file system that impact the contents of the current project.
+Use this when you've created or removed source files from other applications and want to let GPS know there might have been changes on the file system that impact the contents of the current project.

 .. index:: menu;project --> edit project properties